-- Projects must be in the wildland urban interface (WUI) and protecting a Community-at-Risk (CAR). - Projects cannot be on Federal lands or lands leased/permitted by the federal government with the exception of tribal lands - Programs, projects, or activities must address areas identified and prioritized in a Community Wildfire Protection Plan (CWPP) or equivalent document. - Proposed projects should align with the applicable primary factors, guiding principles and core values identified in Phase I of the Cohesive Strategy. - Projects will be used to implement actions that utilize strategies within priority landscapes as articulated in the State of California's Forest Action Plan.
+- Projects must be in the wildland urban interface (WUI) and protecting a Community-at-Risk (CAR). - Projects cannot be on Federal lands or lands leased/permitted by the federal government with the exception of tribal lands - Programs, projects, or activities must address areas identified and prioritized in a Community Wildfire Protection Plan (CWPP) or equivalent document. - Projects should implement actions advocated in the State of California's Forests and Rangelands: 2017 Assessment", Chapter 11 "Reducing Community Wildfire Risk".

-Hazardous fuel reduction proposals can include the purchase of needed supplies and tools such as chainsaws, personal protective supplies, hand tools, etc.
+Hazardous fuel reduction proposals can include funds for project implementation, such as hiring contractors or paying agency personnel, for purchase of needed supplies and tools such as chainsaws, personal protective supplies, hand tools, etc., and other products or services necessary for the successful completion of the project.

-It is expected that applicants shall complete their projects within a 24-month grant term.
-If funded, applicants will be required to report specific project accomplishments, including statistical data and narrative descriptions on a quarterly basis-adhering to CFSC's agreed upon schedule, and provide before, during and after photos.
+It is expected that applicants will complete their projects within a 24-month grant term.
+If funded, applicants will be required to report specific project accomplishments, including statistical data and narrative descriptions on a quarterly basis-adhering to CFSC's agreed upon schedule, and provide before, during, and after photos.